reportportal/docs/src/md/src/InstallationSteps/DeployReportPortal.md

 - **docker logs &lt;container_name&gt;** shows logs from selected container
 - **docker ps -a | grep "reportportal_" | awk '{print $1}' | xargs docker rm -f** Deletes all ReportPortal containers

-4. Open your browser with the IP address of the deployed enviroment at port **8080**
+4. Open your browser with the IP address of the deployed environment at port **8080**

   ```
   http://IP_ADDRESS:8080